cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_database.html.markdown

   If set to `false` (the default), then the previous database `owner` will still hold the ownership of the objects in that database.
-To alter existing objects in the database, you must be a direct or indirect member of the specified role, or the username in the provider is a superuser.
+To alter existing objects in the database, you must be a direct or indirect member of the specified role, or the username in the provider must be superuser.

 ## Import Example